rainwang0927/EC-601/Project 3/Phase 2/README.md

 I also suppose learn about the pytorch, this is the way that our team want to use in the further project.
-So I tried the both link about VQA.
+So I tried the Tensorflow for phase 1 and pytorch for phase 2.
 First, I need to install Anaconda, I will use the 64-bit grapical installer for Pytorch.
-To install Pytorch with Anaconda, I will need to open an Anaconda prompt via Start|Anaconda3|Anaconda Prompt, to install Pytorch via Anaconda, and have a CUDA-capable system.
+To install Pytorch with Anaconda, I will need to create a new environment in Anaconda, and then open an Anaconda prompt via Start|Anaconda3|Anaconda Prompt, to install Pytorch via Anaconda, and have a CUDA-capable system.
 Choose OS: Windows, Package: Conda and CUDA version suited to my machine.
 Run the Command: conda intall pytorch torchvision cudatoolkit=10.2 -c pytorch To ensure that PyTorch was installed correctly, we can verify the installation by running sample PyTorch code.
 Here we will construct a randomly initialized tensor.
 From the command line, type: "python" then enter the following code:

 "from future import print_function import torch x = torch.rand(5, 3) print(x)"